 Over the years, she’s gotten a lot better, but I wish we would have had these 15 questions to ask to see if your child has an anger problem.
-Take it with your children in mind, and then follow it’s suggestions for dealing with your child’s anger.
+Take it with your children in mind, and then follow the suggestions for dealing with children with anger issues.

 Take the Test